datatyper/datatyper.github.io/pages/location-optimizer-macros.md

 title: Location Optimizer Macros
-subtitle: The Fourth Type of Macro That You’ve Never Used
+subtitle: The Oft Forgotten Fourth Type of Macro
-summary: A Location Optimizer Macro can be used to optimize the selection of spatial objects based on criteria set by the user.
+summary: Alteryx Location Optimizer Macros can be used to optimize the selection of spatial objects based on criteria set by the user.
 status: published
-date: 2020-07-16
+date: 2022-07-18
 slug: lom
 category: alteryx
 tags: [alteryx, optimization, spatial]